stgl/scarplet/paper/paper.md

 will help to enable quantitative geomorphology on regional and global scales and complement Python-based modelling packages such as LandLab [@hobley2017].

+# Acknowledgements

+We would like to thank Fiona Clubb and Eric Hutton for constructive reviews of this package, and Sam Johnstone and Stephen DeLong for helpeful discussions of scarp dating.
+Development was supported by a grant from the National Earthquake Hazards Reduction Program (award number G17AP00010).
+Example data is accessed using data services provided by the OpenTopography facility with support from the National Science Foundation under NSF award numbers 1557484, 1557319, and 1557330.

 # References